asuh/front-end-windows/readme.md

 **Windows Key > Settings > Privacy & Security > Diagnostics & feedback > Diagnostic data > Send optional diagnostic data** Unselect the last option

+Note: Winget is fussy if you don't provide the correct syntax to install something or you haven't chosen the method for download.

 ## Chocolatey

 [Chocolatey](https://chocolatey.org) is the most popular package manager for Windows.